-(1) (a) Directors for 2013 - 2014
+(1) (a) Directors for 20134- 2015

-Below is a list of Vivant's directors for 2013 - 2014 with their corresponding positions and offices held for the past five years.
-The directors assumed their directorship during Vivant's Annual Stockholders' Meeting in 2013, for a term of one year.
+Below is a list of Vivant's directors for 2014 - 2015 with their corresponding ages, citizenship, positions, periods of service and offices held for the past five years.
+The directors assumed their directorship during Vivant's Annual Stockholders' Meeting in 2014, for a term of one year.